 Look # 2: Front Side Donut

 Without a doubt, the front side tie has always been and will remain a classic in the headwrap game.
 This donut style look will give you a dramatic pop that only comes with a few styles.
 With this style of head wrapping, versatility is the word!
 It works for pretty much anything.
 Doing the school run?
 Out for brunch with the girls?
 The donut is your go to!
 Aside from it literally being the easiest method of tying a head wrap, the timeless opulence of the donut is what makes it so special.
 We’ve chosen to focus on the front side donut, but let tell you now, it doesn’t stop there!
 The donut can be worn facing straight forwards, backward, or even as a top knot!
 The possibilities are endless here.
 If it wasn’t already clear by now, the front side donut is somewhat of a signature Afro Indie look, we just can’t get enough of it!
 To pull it off: Wrap the headscarf around the back of your head and go around one more time.
 Use the excess fabric to create a knot.
 The best part is, you can leave your hair inside the scarf, or out, meaning that this look is perfect for the ladies who may be having a bad hair day and prefer to keep it tucked and protected.

 Look # 3: Full coverage.

-Each head adornment carries weight on their own.
-The head wrap styles mentioned above are just a glimpse of how you can jazz up your everyday professional look.
+Without a doubt, each of the head adornments carry their own weight, once you remove the goal of looking fashionable, this becomes more and more apparent.
+As well as the goal of attaining healthy, beautiful natural hair, the head wrap also stands as a representation of progress and being comfortable in your skin.
+The headwrap styles mentioned above provide just a glimpse into how you can jazz up your everyday professional look.
 Shop our accessories for some cute chunky, bold, and vibrant pieces that will complete your work, church, or date night wardrobe with personality.